-When neolithic people started developing an urge to move earth and rocks around, roughly 5,700 years ago, they worked with a natural canvas with physical features such as hills, outcrops and headlands.
+When neolithic people developed an urge to move earth and rocks around, roughly 5,700 years ago, they worked with a natural canvas with physical features such as hills, outcrops and headlands - and much of it covered with forest.
 These prominent places served as the basis, the natural framework, on which the future geomancy of West Penwith rested.

-So this page looks at the granite tors of the peninsula and the neolithic centres that they were.
-Together with cliff castles and chambered cairns, these were the first vestiges of the megalithic era.
+Here we'll look at the granite tors of the peninsula - the centres of neolithic activity in Penwith at that time, from 4000 BCE onwards.
+Together with cliff castles, quoits and chambered cairns, these were the first vestiges of the megalithic era.

 Hills, tors and carns

 St Michael's Mount, as seen from Trencrom Hill (telephoto shot)

 Prominent hills and outcrops (carns) were important in neolithic people's thoughts around 3700 BCE, when things started hotting up in West Penwith.
 Together with cliff castles, and probably also special trees and woodland places that now are gone, they were the places toward which people would gravitate - special locations where the spirit of place, genuis loci, was strong.